vnmuthu/officefinder-github.io/README.md

 Find your right location to work and live based on your weather and travel preferences.

+Login Credentials: jamie / qwerty@123 (At the moment server has only one user data to validate)

+This app has been developed in 4 hours.
+So I didnt handle errors in login.

 ## Development Highlights:

 - A simple office finder app which is developed using Vue 2.6.11